resource-watch/slate/source/includes/api/_dashboard.md

 The API currently supports sorting by means of the `sort` parameter.
 Sorting can be done using any field from the dashboard, as well as `user.name` and `user.role`.

+Sorting by nested fields is not supported at the moment.

 > Sorting dashboards

 ```shell